 Pregnancy is often accompanied by changes in the musculoskeletal system, particularly the spine and lower extremities.
-This is often due to multiple factors including weight gain and hormonal changes that occur both during and after pregnancy.
-Changes that occur within feet can include the following:
+These changes may be due to multiple factors including weight gain and hormonal changes.
+During and after pregnancy, you may experience the following changes in your feet:

 Changes in foot length, width, and arch height

-During pregnancy, women may note that the size of the feet will increase.
-This is due to an accumulation of fluid and tissue within the lower extremities.
-The overall effect of this is an increase in volume.
-Hormonal changes also occur that lead to laxity or looseness of the ligaments within the foot.
-This loosening results in increase in foot length and width with a decrease in arch height, meaning the arch becomes flatter.
-Pregnant women may notice their shoes feel tighter or that they can no longer fit into certain shoes.
-Many feel these changes are most pronounced with the first pregnancy and less evident with subsequent pregnancies.
-While these changes tend to reverse themselves in the postpartum period, some women may notice a permanent change in the shape of the foot or limitations in the shoes they can wear.
+During pregnancy, you may note that the size of their feet increase.
+This is due to fluid and tissue accumulating in the lower extremities.
+Hormonal changes also occur that lead to laxity or looseness of the ligaments in your feet.
+This loosening results in an increase in foot length and width with a decrease in arch height, meaning the arch becomes flatter.
+You may notice their shoes feel tighter or that they can no longer fit into certain shoes.
+Many women feel these changes are most pronounced with their first pregnancy and less evident with subsequent pregnancies.
+While these changes tend to reverse themselves in the postpartum period, some women may notice permanent changes in the shape of their feet or limitations in the shoes they can wear.

 Changes in joint mobility